sshushliapin/Sitecore.FakeDb/README.md

 ### <a id="how-to-configure-a-pipeline-behaviour"></a>How to configure a pipeline behaviour

 The code sample above checks that the pipeline is called with proper arguments.
-The next scenario would be to validate the pipeline call results.
+The following scenario is used to validate the pipeline call results.
-In the code below we configure pipeline proressor behaviour to return an expected product only if the product id id set to "1".
+In the code below we configure the pipeline's proressor behaviour to return an expected product only if the product id id set to "1".

 ``` csharp